MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine/constituents.md

 [Yarrow's constituents bring many health benefits](/achillea-millefolium/medicine/benefits.html), but the most important ones are its anti-inflammatory and antioxidant properties.
 This herb aids in digestion, supports wound healing, and helps alleviate menstrual discomfort.
 Yarrow also exhibits antimicrobial effects, potentially boosting the immune system and reducing the severity of cold and flu symptoms.
 Moreover, it can regulate blood pressure and improve overall cardiovascular health.
 Its diuretic properties may assist in detoxification and reducing water retention.
 Additionally, Yarrow has been used to relieve anxiety and stress, promoting relaxation and mental well-being.

+## What are the possible side effects of an overdose of yarrow's active compounds?

+[Overdosing Yarrow's constituents may cause side effects](/achillea-millefolium/medicine/benefits.html), such as gastrointestinal upset, skin irritation, allergic reactions, and potential exacerbation of pre-existing conditions.
+Excessive intake might lead to increased bleeding tendencies due to its blood-thinning properties and can induce vomiting or diarrhea.
+In some cases, it could also result in dizziness, headaches, and photosensitivity.
+Prolonged or high doses may interfere with certain medications or therapies, warranting caution when consuming Yarrow or its extracts in excessive amounts.